- Unauthorized use of notes, text, or other aids during an examination or in performance of course assignments.

 The faculty member may investigate the situation, confront the alleged violator and, where the person acknowledges guilt, recommend a sanction to the Board.
 The faculty member then informs the chair of College Board of the case, making the accusation, providing evidence supporting the charge, and recommending a sanction.

-The College Board will review the information provided by the faculty member as well as any prior records of the student involving breach of academic integrity in determining sanctions (see section V: Sanctions).
+The chair of College Board will review the information provided by the faculty member as well as any prior records of the student involving breach of academic integrity in determining sanctions (see section V: Sanctions).

 In cases of first offenses, the College Board most often will ratify the sanction recommended by the faculty member.
 A letter explaining the charges and sanctions will be sent to the student, as well as kept on file.